 Since 1994, responses to survey questions are captured directly by the interviewer at the time of the interview using a computerized questionnaire on a lap-top or desktop computer.
 The computerized questionnaire reduces processing time and costs associated with data entry, transcription errors, and data transmission.
 The response data are encrypted to ensure confidentiality and sent via modem to the appropriate Statistics Canada Regional Office.
 From there they are transmitted over a secure line to Ottawa for further processing.
-Prior to the introduction of computer assisted interviewing (CAI), information was recorded by the interviewer on a paper questionnaire, which was then sent for data capture in the Regional Office before transmission to Ottawa.
+Prior to the introduction of computer assisted interviewer on a paper questionnaire, which was then sent for data capture in the Regional Office before transmission to Ottawa.